Skrownerve/AIDungeon/README.md

 My to-do list:
 + Learn how to use requirements.txt to shorten install code cell
 + Finish this fork and release the initial, stable version
++ Add links to the guide and other resources
++ Potentially utilize the wiki